MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 mathjax: true
 ---

 Linear regression is a model for predicting a continuous outcome (dependent variable), from a set of features (independent variable/s).
 For example, you could use it on past home sales data to predict the price of a new listing.
-The outcome would be the sale price, and the predictors could be things like the number of bedrooms and size of the house.
+The outcome would be the sale price, and the predictors could be things like the number of bedrooms, and size of the house.
 While the true relationships between these features and the outcome in the real world are likely complex, we can often get a reasonable approximation with a simple additive linear model.
 If you think of each row in the data set as an equation, we want to figure out what (linear) combination of the features we should take to get a value as close as possible to the actual sale prices.
 Given it's simplicity, efficiency and interpretability, it's one of the most commonly used models in practice.
-However, it can produce biased or inaccurate estimates when the assumptions are not met, so it's important to properly review the model fit and interpret the results correctly.
+However, it can produce biased estimates and inaccurate statistical inference when the assumptions are not met, so it's important to properly review the model fit and interpret the results correctly.
+This post is mostly for myself to refer back to, so be warned it's very long!

 ## Intuition